reservoirinvest/aisnp/README.md

 # Program for optimized sowing, covering, protecting, reaping and de-orphaning SNPs

+## TO-DO
+- [ ] AAPL, QQQ and SPY chains - only one is being generated.
+Find out why?
+- [ ] `analysis.py` fails when there is no df_chains.pkl.
+- [ ] Clean-up `analysis.py` for consistent html and console messages.
+- [x] In `analysis.py` check if sowed reward adjusts based on reapratio

 ## Identifying states

 There are three dataframes viz: pf, df_openords and df_unds.